Node:Autofrisk, Next:Using Autofrisk, Previous:Using Autoconf Macros, Up:Autoconf Support

 strong dependency.
 You can temper dependency strength by using the

-and non-critical-internal
+non-critical-external and non-critical-internal configuration

 forms in modules.af.
 For graph edges that touch such non-critical modules,

-, and arranges for
+Autofrisk uses GUILE_MODULE_AVAILABLE, and arranges for

-to display a warning if they are not found.
+AUTOFRISK_SUMMARY to display a warning if they are not found.

-The shell code resulting from the expansion of AUTOFRISK_CHECKS
+The shell code resulting from the expansion of AUTOFRISK_CHECKS and

-uses the shell variable probably_wont_work
+AUTOFRISK_SUMMARY uses the shell variable probably_wont_work to

 collect the names of unfound non-critical modules.
 If this bothers you, use

-configuration form (pww-name foo)
+configuration form (pww-name foo) in modules.af.

 Although Autofrisk does not detect when a module uses a program (for example,

-call), it can generate AC_PATH_PROG
+in a system call), it can generate AC_PATH_PROG forms anyway if

-configuration form in modules.af.
+you use the programs configuration form in modules.af.
 These are

-collected into AUTOCONF_CHECKS
+collected into AUTOCONF_CHECKS.

 See Using Autofrisk, for some modules.af examples.